Real Estate

 While stamp duty is generally unavoidable, several concessions and exemptions may reduce the burden:

-- Pensioner Concessions: Eligible retirees purchasing a home to live in may qualify for discounts, easing the financial load.
+• Pensioner Concessions: Eligible retirees purchasing a home to live in may qualify for discounts.

 Are Pensioners Exempt From Stamp Duty?

-Pensioners in Victoria may qualify for a one-off stamp duty concession or exemption when buying their principal place of residence, depending on the property’s value.
-For further clarification, speaking to a professional like a real estate lawyer to ensure you get accurate advice tailored to your situation.
+Pensioners in Victoria may qualify for a one-off stamp duty concession or exemption when buying their principal place of residence, depending on the property's value.
+Speak to a professional for accurate advice tailored to your situation.

 Transferring property to a family member usually involves stamp duty unless exemptions apply, such as for spouses or under specific circumstances like inheritance.
 It's a complex process, so seeking guidance from a conveyancer can save you time and headaches.